 Parameter Description dmp_daemon_count The number of kernel threads that are available for servicing path error handling, path restoration, and other DMP administrative tasks.
 The default number of threads is 10. dmp_delayq_interval How long DMP should wait before retrying I/O after an array fails over to a standby path.
 Some disk arrays are not capable of accepting I/O requests immediately after failover.
-The default value is 15 seconds. dmp_fast_recovery Whether DMP should try to obtain SCSI error information directly from the HBA interface.
+The default value is 15 seconds. dmp_display_alua_states For ALUA arrays, this tunable displays the asymmetric access state instead of PRIMARY or SECONDARY state in the PATH-TYPE[M] column.
+The asymmetric access state can be: Active/Optimized Active/Non-optimized Standby Unavailable TransitionInProgress Offline The default tunable value is on. dmp_fast_recovery Whether DMP should try to obtain SCSI error information directly from the HBA interface.
 Setting the value to on can potentially provide faster error recovery, if the HBA interface supports the error enquiry feature.
 If this parameter is set to off, the HBA interface is not used.
-The default setting is on. dmp_health_time DMP detects intermittently failing paths, and prevents I/O requests from being sent on them.
-The value of dmp_health_time represents the time in seconds for which a path must stay healthy.
-If a path's state changes back from enabled to disabled within this time period, DMP marks the path as intermittently failing, and does not re-enable the path for I/O until dmp_path_age seconds elapse.
-The default value is 60 seconds.
-A value of 0 prevents DMP from detecting intermittently failing paths.
+The default setting is on.